cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 The validators are someone or rather a computer.
 Well, the word validator refers to both.
 Someone who runs a specific computer and the computer itself.
 Validators are making sure that all the transactions (communications) carried out in cyber are done correctly (i.e. that users aren't trying to cheat the system).
 Validators are auditable computers and their work is transparent.
 They have to reach consensus on the state of the ledger.
 And in cyber they compute (calculate) the knowledge graph that the users commit links to (they also commit links to the graph).
 For their work, they receive a reward from the blockchain.
 Which is automatically calculated by the system.
 Validators also participate in governance and can stake tokens to receive rewards.
 They can also stake delegators tokens and pay rewards out.

 ### What is a delegator?
-Delegators are usees that delegate their tokens to validators to participate in receiving staking reards.
+Delegators are uses that delegate their tokens to validators to participate in receiving staking rewards.
 For this validators might charge commission.

 ### What are smart contracts?
 Smart contracts are programs that can program your protocol to behave in a certain way.
 For example, tell it to pay 10 coins to user A after he accomplishes a certain task.